Randall Dale Adams: Commutation of death sentence

 Adams's execution was originally scheduled for May 8, 1979, but U.S. Supreme Court Justice Lewis F. Powell Jr. ordered a stay three days before the scheduled date.
 In 1980, the Supreme Court on an 8–1 vote ruled unconstitutional a Texas requirement for jurors to swear an oath that the mandatory imposition of a death sentence or a life sentence would not interfere with their consideration of factual matters, such as guilt or innocence, during a trial.
-As a result of the decision, Adams's death sentence was reversed and the Texas Court of Criminal Appeals granted him a new trial.
+As a result of the decision, Adams' death sentence was reversed and the Texas Court of Criminal Appeals granted him a new trial.
 Before the trial could begin, however, Texas Governor Bill Clements commuted Adams's sentence to life in prison at the request of the Dallas County District Attorney.

 Exoneration

 In May 1988, David Ray Harris, by that point himself a prisoner on death row, admitted that Adams was not even in the car on the night of the murder.
 The August 1988 release of the documentary film The Thin Blue Line, which detailed the many inconsistencies in the prosecution's line of reasoning, further cast doubt on Adams's guilt, but the case remained in legal limbo.

 In 1989, the Texas Court of Criminal Appeals in Ex parte Adams overturned Adams's conviction on the grounds of malfeasance by the prosecutor Douglas D. Mulder and inconsistencies in the testimony of a key witness, Emily Miller.
 The appeals court found that Mulder withheld a statement by Miller to the police that cast doubt on her credibility and also allowed her to give perjured testimony.
-Furthermore, the court found that after Adams's attorney discovered the statement late in Adams's trial, Mulder falsely told the court that he did not know Miller's whereabouts.
+Furthermore, the court found that after Adams's attorney discovered the statement late in Adams' trial, Mulder falsely told the court that he did not know Miller's whereabouts.
 The Texas Court of Criminal Appeals stated that "conviction was unfair mainly because of prosecutor Doug Mulder."
 Mulder had returned to practicing private law in Dallas in 1981.
 Following the appeals court decision, the case was returned to Dallas County for a retrial, but the district attorney's office decided not to prosecute the case again based on the length of time since the original crime, and Adams was subsequently released.

-Despite being wrongly imprisoned for twelve years, Adams received no compensation from the state of Texas.
-It is said that if Adams had been found to be wrongly convicted under present-day Texas law, he would be entitled to receive $80,000 for each year of incarceration.
+Despite being wrongly imprisoned for 12 years, Adams received no compensation from the state of Texas.
+If Adams had been found to be wrongly convicted under present-day Texas law, he would be entitled to receive $80,000 for each year of incarceration.
 Additionally, at the time his conviction was thrown out, wrongly convicted prisoners could get a lump sum payment of $25,000 if pardoned by the governor.
 However, since Adams was released because his case was dismissed, and not because he was pardoned, he received no payment from the state after his release.